manufosela/firebase-loginbutton/README.md

 * domain (String): Your firebase DOMAIN
 * messaging-sender-id (String):  Your firebase MESSAGING-SENDER-ID
 * app-id (String):  Your firebase APP-ID
+* [hide-if-login] (Boolean): Optiona.
+Use if you use two or more components, to hide if it is not the first.
 * [show-email] (Boolean): Optional.
 Use if you want to show logged user email into the button
 * [show-icon] (Boolean): Optional.
 Use if you want to show on/off icon into the button
 * [show-user] (Boolean): Optional.
 Use if you want to show logged user display name into the button